Election Worker Application

 Election Day Requirements

 • A majority of the board must be in attendance at the polling place at all times during the election.
 For example, if the board consists of four inspectors, at least three must remain on duty at all times.
-A member of the election board can leave to eat or vote (with the Chairperson's approval) as long as his/her absence does not interrupt the orderly operation of the polling place and a majority of the board is still present.
+A member of the election board will be able to take breaks, in coordination with the precinct schedule as set by the Precinct Chairperson, as long as his/her absence does not interrupt the orderly operation of the polling place and a majority of the board is still present.

 • Election inspectors must report for work at the time set by the Wyandotte City Clerk, usually around 6:00 a.m.